Peakboard/peakboard-templates.github.io/_templates/Forklift-Driving-Jobs-Application/en.md

 ---
 layout: article
-title: Efficient task management for forklifts
+title: Optimized warehouse logistics - interactive dashboard for forklifts
 description:
   - This template was specifically designed for use on a forklift touchscreen and significantly optimizes drivers' workflows.
 Drivers can conveniently log in to their vehicle and immediately receive a well structured list of open driving tasks, which they can select from.
 For better orientation, the application graphically displays the pick-up and destination locations on a map.
 In addition, the number of journeys required is always in sight.
 Particularly useful is the ability to complete tasks with a comment or report issues directly, once finished.
 You can create new driving jobs via [this](https://templates.peakboard.com/Forklift-Driving-Jobs-Planner/en) application.